 FIG. 12.
 Mobility in the H_P compartment.
-Evolution of the density profile as a function of time for a tissue grown on hard gel, at day 4 (light pink) and at day 6 (dark pink).
-The weak local maximum at day 4 is seem to move from 4 mm to the center to 8 mm to the center at day 6, evidencing the motion of cell within the H_P state.
-Error bars corresponds to a typical variation of ± 300 cells on the measurement of the density in the segment.
-The data in the first 2 mm from Day 6 were omitted for clarity, since at this distance the density of bulk compartment has been achieved.
+Evolution of the density profile as a function of time for a tissue grown on hard gels, at day 4 (light pink) and at day 6 (dark pink).
+The weak local maximum at day 4 is seen to move from 4 mm to the center to 8 mm to the center at day 6, evidencing the motion of the cell within the H_P state.
+Error bars correspond to a typical variation of ± 300 cells on the measurement of the density in the segment.
+The data in the first 2 mm from day 6 were omitted for clarity since, at this distance, the density of the bulk compartment has been achieved.